Icinga/icingaweb2-module-director/doc/70-REST-API.md

 ```

 The same restriction applies to non-template objects (hosts, services,
-...) regardless of method: a variable must first be attached to one of
+...) regardless of method.
+A variable must first be attached to one of
 the object's imported templates before it can be set on the object
-itself:
+itself.

 ```
 HTTP/1.1 404 Not Found